-- 5.1 The proposal for the site is to construct two new detached houses to the rear of the existing house. - 5.2 The existing garage will be demolished to make way for a new access to the rear of the plot. - 5.3 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to demolish the existing house and then construct a new detached dwelling. - 5.2 The new house will be accessed via a new in out driveway using the existing drive and a new access point. - 5.3 The proposed location of the above structures can be seen on the appended plan.